 Catholic Relief Services - United States Conference of Catholic Bishops (Catholic Relief Services) was founded in 1943 and is the international humanitarian aid and development agency of the United States Conference of Catholic Bishops (USCCB).
-Catholic Relief Services is governed by a board composed of 13 Episcopal Directors and 12 Non-episcopal Directors.
-Catholic Relief Services provides services in 121 countries through 67 offices around the world, including its headquarters in Baltimore, Maryland.
+Catholic Relief Services is governed by a board composed of 14 Episcopal Directors and 11 Non-episcopal Directors.
+Catholic Relief Services provides services in 135 countries through 68 offices around the world, including its headquarters in Baltimore, Maryland.

-Catholic Relief Services is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (IRC) and is an organization listed in the 2023 edition of the Official Catholic Directory.
+Catholic Relief Services is an organization listed in the 2024 edition of the Official Catholic Directory which makes it exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (IRC).

-The consolidated financial statements include CRS Global Services Private Limited, a wholly owned affiliate in Lucknow, India, which provides technology support services for the agency and Isidro Investments, LLC (Limited Liability Company), a wholly owned affiliate, as a special investment vehicle to provide loans and loan guarantees to small to medium enterprises and farm cooperatives in Latin America.
+The consolidated financial statements include CRS Global Services Private Limited, a wholly owned affiliate in Lucknow, India, which provides technology support services for Catholic Relief Services, and Isidro Investments, LLC (Limited Liability Company), a wholly owned affiliate, as a special investment vehicle to provide loans and loan guarantees to small to medium enterprises and farm cooperatives in Latin America.
 The consolidated financial statements also include 228 West Lexington Street LLC, a wholly owned affiliate that owns the Catholic Relief Services headquarters building in Baltimore, Maryland.

 The consolidated financial statements also include Catholic Relief Services Foundation, Inc. (the Foundation) which is a controlled affiliate which conducts certain fundraising activities on behalf of Catholic Relief Services.
 The Chairman and President of Catholic Relief Services serve, along with other elected individuals, as members of the board of the Foundation.
-There was no financial activity within the Foundation for the years ended September 30, 2023 and 2022.
+There was no financial activity within the Foundation for the years ended September 30, 2024 and 2023.